Quick Summary:

 Example:

-intrastate vs interstate Freight: Quick Comparison
+Intrastate vs Interstate Freight: Quick Comparison

-Here’s a quick feature comparison of both interstate vs intrastate freight.
+comparison of both interstate vs intrastate freight.

 |